 One very successful treatment for migraines is the administering of Botox.
 Injected in specific areas a patient will find that the injections are not uncomfortable and the result is the pain relief they have been seeking.
 Botox is an ongoing treatment.
 It is not a one-time application.

 In my office, I have been providing this treatment for well over 10 years with excellent success.

 Seeking TMJ headache treatment in Plano, Texas area?

-Contact us today to set up your free TMJ consultation.
+Contact us today to set up your TMJ consultation.
 Dr. Wilhite has over 30 years experience and can test and diagnose your TMJ Disorder.
 He will be able to discuss possible treatments to decide which is right for you.

 We can also talk about affordable financing and dental insurance options to make sure you get the dental care you need.